Events

 This example creates a logic app that uses the common alerts schema to send details from the alert.

-On the Logic App page, select Add.
+On the Logic apps page, select Add.

-Select the Subscription and Resource group for your logic app.
+On the next page, select the Subscription and Resource group for your logic app.

 Select Review + create > Create.